Developer: Only 11 percent active on job search

 These are just a few examples of how HR professionals can better understand developers and consequently find and hire better.
 Ultimately, it's important for HR departments to understand the values of their developers.

-Only in this way can it be ensured that there is no "bad-hire" and the employee carousel keeps on turning, but the right people are brought on board at the right time.
+This is the only way to ensure that there is no “bad hire” and that the staff carousel keeps turning, but that the right people are brought on board at the right time.
 Only then can companies and employees grow together.

 Text as PDF, book or eCourse on the topic or personal advice